kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ### Event dispatching

 You might want to dispatch events from your plugin to be used by other plugins or as an external API for other developers.
-Plugins dispatch events using the player `triggerHelper` method.
+Plugins dispatch events using the Player `triggerHelper` method.
 Try to use descriptive event names for ease of use.

 You can also pass additional parameters with your event by passing a parameters array as a second argument to the triggerHelper method: